wso2/docs-is/en/docs/setup/working-with-product-observability.md

     !!! note

-        This configuration is not required by default, as all unnecessary threads are alreadydenylisted by the
+        This configuration is not required by default, as all unnecessary threads are already denylisted by the
         `           MessageDeliveryTaskThreadPool          ` thread.
 If the
         above configuration is added, the default value will be overridden.